dturjo77/DBMS-SQL/4_Relational.md

-# Day 5-6: Relational Model Notes
+# Relational Model Notes

 These notes provide a comprehensive overview of the Relational Model for Day 5-6, focusing on relations, keys (primary, foreign), integrity constraints, practice exercises, and interview preparation.
 The content covers studying the relational model, writing 5-10 relational schemas with constraints, and solving LeetCode SQL problems (e.g., "Combine Two Tables").
 The notes are detailed, actionable, and designed to support both theoretical understanding and practical application.

 ---

-## Day 5: Understanding the Relational Model
+## Understanding the Relational Model

 ### 1. What is the Relational Model?